gildesmarais/website/_posts/2020-04-20-deleting-whatsapp.md

 Today marks the day I deleted Whatsapp from my phone.
 From now on you can't contact me via Whatsapp.

 This was a long-running undertake.
-Sadly that app is the only to communicate with some of my contacts.
+Sadly that app is the only messenger to communicate with some of my contacts.
-It's not so easy to move them to install _another_ messenger app.[^1] I told all remaining contacts where they can find me and send them the URL to my website.
+It's not so easy to move them to install _another_ messenger app.[^1] I told all remaining contacts where they can find me and sent them the URL to my website.

 Anyway, at some time you have to pull the plug.